creme332/Permutations-and-Combinations/README.md

 ## `perm1()` :
 >Given n elements (duplicates allowed), find all possible arrangements.

-Set `all` : stores all possible permutations.
+`all` : stores all possible permutations.

 Multimap `ChooseFrom` :
 - Key : elements which are to be permuted.